lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP type field

 The CoAP protocol {{RFC7252}} has four types of messages: two requests (CON, NON), one response (ACK), and one empty message (RST).

 The SCHC compression SHOULD elide this field if, for instance, a client is sending only NON or only CON messages.
 For the RST message, SCHC may use a dedicated Rule.
-For other usages, SCHC can use a match-mapping MO.
+For other usages, SCHC can use a "match-mapping" MO.

 ## CoAP code field

 The code field is an IANA registry {{RFC7252}}, and it indicates the Request Method used in CoAP.
 The compression of the CoAP code field follows the same principle as that of the CoAP type field.
 If the Device plays a specific role, SCHC may split the code values into two fields description, the request codes with the 0 class and the response values.
 SCHC will use the direction indicator to identify the correct value in the packet.

 If the Device only implements a CoAP client, SCHC compression may reduce the request code to the set of requests the client can process.